 42RM Commando

-Formed as 42 Royal Marine Commando, Royal Marines, on the 1st August 1943 from the disbanded 1st RM Battalion.
-Those not selected for the Commandos were posted primarily to Landing Craft duties.
-On the 5th October 1943 the unit attended the CBTC for Commando training.
+Formed as 42 Royal Marine Commando, Royal Marines, on the 1st August 1943 from the disbanded 1st RM Battalion of the RM Division.
+All ranks deemed unfit, unsuitable, or over establishment to the smaller commando formation were drafted for Landing Craft duties.

-During the journey they were attacked by enemy aircraft from Rhodes and after the ship was hit they diverted for repairs to Alexandria where the Commando spent Christmas camped at Sidi Bishr.
 The Commando then travelled from Port Tewfik to Bombay on board the ships Scynthia and City of London.
 They arrived at Bombay on the 20th January 1944 and then travelled onward by train to Kedgaon where 3 Special Service (later renamed Commando) Brigade assembled.

-After a stay at Kedgaon, the Commando proceeded by road to Castle Rock near Belgaum for training.
-On completion of this training the Commando moved to Cocanada.
-Soon the Commando was on the move again this time to Nilaveli Camp at Trincomalee where they remained for the next 3 weeks.
+Soon the Commando was on the move again travelling from Cocanada (image above) to Nilaveli Camp at Trincomalee where they remained for the next 3 weeks.

 On the 3rd October 1944 the Commando embarked with No 1 Commando on board HMT Nevasa for Calcutta.
 From there they proceeded by rail and river steamer to a transit camp in Chittagong where they remained for a week.
 They then proceeded by LCI to Teknaf to relieve the 1st Ox and Bucks in the line at Maungdaw.

-On the 2nd January 1945 the Commando embarked on board the ships Napier and Nepal for Akyab.
-The unopposed landing took place on the 3rd January with No.5 Commando and 42RM Commando being the first ashore.
-A few days later they embarked on board HM Indian ships Jumna and Narbada for the assault on the Myebon penninsula on the 12th January.
+A few days later they embarked on board HM Indian ships Jumna and Narbada for the assault on the Myebon peninsula on the 12th January.
 It was from Myebon that the Commando moved by LCA and LCM to Kangaw which culminated very soon afterwards in the Battle for Hill 170 on the 31st January 1945.

 [Source: 3 Commando Brigade Magazine entitled The Third Jungle Book Issue 9]